YueLiPicasso/unification/README.md

 `MMAlgoA.Buggy.hs`: A copy of module \emph{MMAlgoA} when it had problems.

-`testMMAlgoA.txt` : A hand made equation set used to test Martelli's algorithm.

-`testMMAlgoA\_2.txt`: A hand made equation set used to test Martelli's algorithm.

 `Test.hs` : Term generator and property checks written by Mr. Chris Warburton.